laura geiger

 orientation

-I work within a frame where relational capacity is world-building capacity.
+My framework begins with the understanding that relational capacity is world-building capacity.
 How we meet one another, human and other-than-human, shapes the social, ecological, and political worlds we make and inhabit.